symbol-os/symbol-os-promo/README.md

 The Symbol OS is more than a tool.
 It is a *thought experiment*:

 - What if symbolic programming had triumphed over pixels?
-- What if every program had its form, meaning, and interpretation?
+- What if every program had its form, meaning, and execution?
 - What if computing was designed to be understood, not just used?

 Exploring Symbol OS is stepping into this alternate history.
 It is austere and playful at the same time — a monochrome mirror where theory carries the weight that, in our world, was given to graphics.